 Catching largemouth bass in clear water conditions is not always the easiest of tasks and can, to many anglers, be rather intimidating.
 The increased visibility can make it harder to persuade the bass to actually take your lure.
 But, with the right type of lures and lure colors in your arsenal, fishing in clear water does not have to be a problem at all!

 Natural-looking lures, such as jigs, senkos, craws, or baitfish-like swimbaits, should be your first choice when fishing for largemouth bass in clear water.
-The best lure colors for clear water conditions are green, brown, and shad, which all commonly match the hatch of many waters around the country.
+The best lure colors for clear water conditions are green, brown, and shad.

 The findings in this article are based on dozens of hours of extensive research, as well as the expert advice from a large group of American bass anglers, whom I have asked for their best lures and colors for bass in clear water, with the help of a survey.
 Read about their best tips in this article!